AltaPay/plugin-shopify/wiki.md

 You can change the information that you see by clicking on **Edit** and updating the details.
 6. For more detailed information, use the transaction ID to search for the transaction in the Merchant Information Interface.
 7.If your agreement with AltaPay includes a gift card payment method, you can enable customers to query the remaining amount of their gift card.
 In order to do this, you must:
--	Enable the gift card option on the given terminal - see Configuring the payment methods (terminals) for more information.
+-	Enable the gift card option on the given terminal - see [Configuring the payment methods (terminals)](https://docs.google.com/document/d/1E3Gbdpp2LVoT2Bvl8fEnhEvj-illN0msvizJpNjs27U/edit#heading=h.t53ej0y6yaf7?ts=5dc125cb) for more information.
 -	Insert a piece of code in your Shopify theme code.
-Which code to insert depends on which theme you are using, but an example of the code can be seen in Editing Shopify Theme Code.
+Which code to insert depends on which theme you are using, but an example of the code can be seen in [Editing Shopify Theme Code](#editing-shopify-theme-code)

 # Environments